WadhwaniAI/StudentDropoutEWS/README.md

 - Dates are integers under categories like "sundays", "festive", "vacation", or others (e.g., "pravesh utsav").
 - An example of this file for the AYs from 2022-23 to 2024-25 for the state of Gujarat is [here](metadata/holidays_calendar.json).
 - Please edit the dictionary within this file for the AYs of your interest.
+- This file could either be manually populated from a PDF or derived from a CSV notified by the administration.

 [Dataset Schema](metadata/schema.json)
 - This is a mandatory JSON dictionary representing the schema of a usable (valid) dataset.